The Chamber represents the voice of business in Prince Edward County:

 Originally established in 1905 as the Picton Board of Trade, the Chamber was incorporated in 1979 as the Prince Edward Chamber of Commerce.

 The Chamber adopted this same location as its home base and for many years merging the two organizations was discussed.
 On February 7, 1996 the two groups merged resulting in the current organization.
-Still headquartered at 116 Main Street in Picton, the Chamber’s objective is to “Promote and increase tourism, business and civic pride in the County of Prince Edward”.
+Now headquartered at 206 Main Street-Unit 2B, in Picton, the Chamber’s objective is to “Promote and support business and civic pride in the County of Prince Edward”.

 The Chambers Origins